ongres/stackgres/doc/content/en/04-administration-guide/17-uninstall/_index.md

 ### Using Helm

-Execute the steps bellow to remove the helm install:
+Execute the steps below to remove the helm install:

 ```bash
 ## locate the namespace that the operator was installed